This post may contain affiliate links. Please read my disclosure.

 Notes

-- Use cold or even frozen butter.
-The cold butter coats the flour which creates crumbs that melt and steam, thus creating that flakiness you expect in scones.
+- Use frozen butter.
+The frozen butter coats the flour which creates crumbs that melt and steam, thus creating that flakiness you expect in scones.

 - Do not overwork the dough.
 Mix everything until just combined or you will have tough scones.